Linaro/lava/doc/v2/dispatcher-actions2.rst

 Multinode Protocol
 ******************

-The initial protocol available with the refactoring is Multinode.
 This protocol allows actions within the Pipeline to make calls using the :ref:`multinode_api` outside of a test definition by wrapping the call inside the protocol.
 Wrapped calls do not necessarily have all of the functionality of the same call available in the test definition.

 The Multinode Protocol allows data to be shared between actions, including data generated in one test shell definition being made available over the